dstrockis/did-drafts/selective-disclosure-openid-proposal.md

 - Formalize the details of this proposal, and turn it into a proper specification.
 Several details remain unspecified, like the accepted hash algorithms for verifiable claims.
 - Work with the OpenID Foundation to make modifications to the existing specifications in support of verifiable credential features and scenarios.
 - The proposal above is very limited in terms of the "criteria" that verifiers can specify in their presentation requests.
 Additional fields in the presentation request can be added to offer richer request functionality, akin to that proposed in the credential manifest proposals.
-- Some have suggested replacing the simple hashing scheme used in this proposal with a Merkle tree or other cryptographic means of testing the membership of a verifiable claim to a verifiable credential.
 - Incorporation of zero-knowledge proofs into the request & response protocol, if possible.